go-acme/lego/docs/content/usage/cli/Options.md

    For other domains (like `fra.eu.cdn.example.com`), this can get complicated, as `cdn.example.com` may be delegated to the CDN provider, which means for `cdn.example.com` must exist a different SOA record.

    To find the correct zone, Lego requests the SOA record for each DNS label (starting on the leaf domain, i.e. the left-most DNS label).
-   If there is no SOA record, Lego requests the SOA record of the parent label, then for its parent, etc., until it reaches the apex domain.[^apex]
+   If there is no SOA record, Lego requests the SOA record of the parent label, then for its parent, etc., until it reaches the apex domain[^apex].
    Should any DNS label on the way be a CNAME, it is resolved as per usual.

    In the default configuration, Lego uses the system name servers for this, and falls back to Google's DNS servers, should they be absent.